 Corfu fortress - credits: Petroos/Shutterstock.com

-Wherever you decide to stay in Corfu, the island’s rich culture and heritage will be hard to miss.
+Wherever you decide to stay in Corfu, even if it's not in the middle of Corfu Town, the island’s rich culture and heritage will be hard to miss.
 We know that it is tempting to completely ignore the cultural stimuli in your eagerness to enjoy your time in the sun, nonetheless, it would be a shame to skip the must-see monuments of the island.

 The Archaeological Museum of Corfu, built between 1962 and 1965, offers an array of artifacts and archaeological finds from the Temple of Artemis in Corfu, while its expansion in 1994 has put on display the more recent finds of the ancient city.